-AP Inter results 2018 for 2nd year releasing today on bieap.gov.in; here is how to check
+BIEAP, AP Inter results 2018 declared on bieap.gov.in, manabadi; here is how to check your score

-AP inter results 2018 2nd year: The Board of Intermediate Education Andhra Pradesh (BIEAP) will announce Andhra Pradesh Intermediate second year result 2018 on Thursday afternoon on its official website – www.bieap.gov.in.
-The results were initially expected to be declared at around 11 AM but will now be released at 3 PM.
+AP inter results 2018 2nd year: The Board of Intermediate Education Andhra Pradesh (BIEAP) announced Andhra Pradesh Intermediate second year result 2018 on Thursday afternoon on its official website – www.bieap.gov.in.
+The results were initially expected to be declared at around 11 AM but were released at 3 PM.
 The students can download their scores from the official website mentioned above.
-The result will also be available on other platforms like manabadi, indiaresults, examresults. etc. This year, over 4 lakh students had appeared for AP inter examinations.
+The result is also available on other platforms like manabadi, indiaresults, examresults. etc. This year, over 4 lakh students had appeared for AP inter examinations.
 Last year, the pass percentage was 69.30% for general courses and 67.32% for vocational courses.

+The overall pass percentage was 73 per cent.
+Krishna district topped the list with 84 per cent while Nellore was at 72% and Guntur at 76%.
+The least successful regions are Cuddaph- 52 per cent, Srikulam- 67 per cent.

-The AP Inter second year result will be the first major step for students who want to pursue higher education.
+The AP Inter second year result is the first major step for students who want to pursue higher education.
 The Andhra Pradesh Education Board had successfully conducted second year examinations from March 1 to 19, 2018.

 TRACK | AP Inter Result 2018 LIVE updates